raspberrypilearning/s1-starter-cc/en/step_1.md

 There are 3 sections in the Starter:
 1. Pre-Module Survey
-2. Skills Animation
+2. Animation: Skills in careers that involve Computing
-3. Skills Sorting Game
+3. Game: Skills Sorting

 Please make sure you complete all of the activities and tick them off as you complete them.

-### Pre-Module Survey
+### 1. Pre-Module Survey

 --- task ---